hellbox/srob-migration/content/reviews/the-poet-says-what-the-politician-cannot.md

 name = "The poet says what the politician cannot" title = "The poet says what the politician cannot" dek = "It would be easy for Claudia Castro Luna to write fluffy poems that make us feel good about Seattle.
-Thankfully, she doesn't do that." type = "Review"facebookauto = "The poems in Claudia Castro Luna's chapbook This City are interested in having a conversation with Seattle, with making the city better than it is." twitterauto = "Seattle's first Civic Poet is writing poems that engage with the idea of Seattle." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/this-city.md"]
+Thankfully, she doesn't do that." type = "Review" facebookauto = "The poems in Claudia Castro Luna's chapbook This City are interested in having a conversation with Seattle, with making the city better than it is." twitterauto = "Seattle's first Civic Poet is writing poems that engage with the idea of Seattle." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/this-city.md"]